-Welcome to this guide that looks at some of the best things to do in Venice.
+Welcome to my guide that looks at some of the best things to do in Venice.

 No matter whether you consider yourself a romantic person or not, sooner or later the dream of planning a trip, or visiting Venice, arrives in almost everyone’s life.